esm-tools/esm_tools/docs/jinja.rst

           domain_def: domain_def.xml

 .. warning::
-   If you don't name the file ending ``.j2``, it will be copied as is, without any substitution.
+   If a template's name does not end with ``.j2``, it will be copied as is, without any substitution.

 .. note::
-   As with any other :ref:`yaml:File Dictionary`, you can ommit the target (in this case ``config_in_work.domain_def``) and the file will be copied to the target directory with the same name as the source file, except that for jinja files, the ``.j2`` will be removed.
+   As with any other file dictionary, you can ommit the target (in this case ``config_in_work.domain_def``) and the file will be copied to the target directory with the same name as the source file, except that for jinja files, the ``.j2`` will be removed.